IamLimaEchoEcho/streaming-04-multiple-consumers/README.md

 Follow the tutorial.
 Add multiple tasks (e.g. First message, Second message, etc.)
 How are tasks distributed?
+    FIFO - Listener 1 took 1, listener 2 took the 2nd, and listenter 1 took the 3rd.
 Monitor the windows with at least two workers.
 Which worker gets which tasks?